ManasRanjanSahoo11/C-By-Manas/README.md

 ## Features

-- Create New Account: Users can create a new bank account by providing their name, account number, and initial balance.
+- Create a New Account: Users can create a new bank account by providing their name, account number, and initial balance.

 - Show All Accounts: Display information about all existing accounts, including account holder's name, account number, and balance.